Data Scientist

 STEP 2: Graduate Degree

-Get a Bachelor in Science Information Technology (B.Sc. or B.Tech) or B.Sc in Computer Science/IT/Computer Application/Software Engineering/Mathematics/Statistics.
+Get a Bachelor’s in Science in Information Technology (B.Sc. or B.Tech) or B.Sc in Computer Science/IT/Computer Application/Software Engineering/Mathematics/Statistics.
 You should also study online courses in programming software like Python and Hadoop.

 STEP 3: Internship